awesome-yasin/CryptoVerse/README.md

 Coinverse Crypto News Collects the most recent news about crypto industry clear UI and Link to source News Channel.
 All live news about Bitcoin, technology blockchain and cryptocurrency.

-It is made using NodeJs, Jquery, Bootstrap and Free API from Coincompare.
+It is made using NodeJs, Jquery, Bootstrap and Free API from Cryptocompare.

 ### Demo Image: